alexwkleung/Flower-Bot/README.md

 Run bot.

-You can use the VSCode CMake/CMake Tools extensions for an integrated CMake solution or run the output file from the CLI:
+You can use the VSCode CMake/CMake Tools extensions for an integrated CMake solution or run the output file from the terminal:

 ```bash
 cd build